gvsu-cis350/base/docs/software_requirements_specification.md

 	5. Users shall use the mouse to change camera direction.
 	6. Users shall use a sprint key to increase movement speed.
 	7. Users shall use the spacebar to cause their character to jump.
+	8. The application shall automatically generate a config file upon the start of the applicaiton if no config file is found.
+	9. The application shall save a preferred Field of View setting for the player camera.

 # Non-Functional Requirements